mskcc-omics-workflows/containers/README.md

 Have a look at [netmhctools](containers/netmhctools/1.1.1/Dockerfile) for an example:
 This is the best way to use secrets with the image, and it also works with the hadolint

+If you have sensitive information on this container, make sure to add `imageprivacy='false'` so that the image does not get pushed to the public ghcr.io domain.
+If you still need the package accessible outside MSK, make sure appropriate encryption/visibility measures are in place for the GHCR image.

 #### Created Date

 The `org.opencontainers.image.created` label should be used to timestamp the image as accurately as possible.
 The value should match the following regular expression: